-We consider a scenario where a single indivisible object is auctioned off to three bidders and among the three bidders there is one bidder whose winning imposes a positive or negative externality on the other two bidders.
-We theoretically and experimentally compare two standard sealed-bid auction formats, first-price and second-price auctions, under complete information.
+We consider a simple auction setting where there are three bidders and one of the bidders creates positive or negative externalities on the other two bidders.
+We theoretically and experimentally compare two auction formats, the first-price auction (FPA) and the second-price auction (SPA), in our setting.
 Using a refinement of undominated Nash equilibria, we analyze equilibrium bids and outcomes in the two auction formats.
-Our experimental results show that overbidding relative to equilibrium bids is prevalent, especially in second-price auctions, and this leads to higher revenue and lower efficiency in second-price auctions than in first-price auctions, especially under negative externalities.
-Our results are consistent with previous experimental findings that bidders tend to overbid more in second-price auctions than in first-price auctions, and they suggest that such a tendency is robust to the introduction of externalities.
+Our experimental results show that overbidding relative to equilibrium bids is prevalent, especially in the SPA, and this leads to higher revenues and lower efficiency in the SPA than in the FPA, especially under negative externalities.
+With incomplete information, we observe similar tendencies, while we obtain no evidence for learning effects.
 Keywords: auctions; externalities; experiments; overbidding; efficiency.
 JEL: C91; D44; D62.